 So if you want to call yourself a genderqueer femme presenting demigirl, you go for it.
 Express that identity however you like.
 Have fun with it.
 A problem emerges only when you start making political claims on the basis of that label – when you start demanding that others call themselves cisgender, because you require there to be a bunch of conventional binary cis people for you to define yourself against; and when you insist that these cis people have structural advantage and political privilege over you, because they are socially read as the conformist binary people, while nobody really understands just how complex and luminous and multifaceted and unique your gender identity is.
 To call yourself non-binary or genderfluid while demanding that others call themselves cisgender is to insist that the vast majority of humans must stay in their boxes, because you identify as boxless.

 The solution is not to reify gender by insisting on ever more gender categories that define the complexity of human personality in rigid and essentialist ways.
 The solution is to abolish gender altogether.
 We do not need gender.
 We would be better off without it.
 Gender as a hierarchy with two positions operates to naturalise and perpetuate the subordination of female people to male people, and constrains the development of individuals of both sexes.
 Reconceiving of gender as an identity spectrum represents no improvement.

 You do not need to have a deep, internal, essential experience of gender to be free to dress how you like, behave how you like, work how you like, love who you like.
 You do not need to show that your personality is feminine for it to be acceptable for you to enjoy cosmetics, cookery and crafting.
 You do not need to be genderqueer to queer gender.
 The solution to an oppressive system that puts people into pink and blue boxes is not to create more and more boxes that are any colour but blue or pink.
-The solution is to tear down the boxes altogether.Make a donation
+The solution is to tear down the boxes altogether.Support Aeon: make a one-off donation